 Variations

-- You can make this soup as mild or as spicy as you'd like by tinkering with the amount of cayenne pepper you add.
+- You can make this soup as mild or spicy as you'd like by tinkering with the amount of cayenne pepper you add.
 I typically add just a pinch, but you can use ¼ teaspoon to make it spicier.

 - Use smoked paprika instead of sweet paprika for a smoky flavor.